oliverrogalski1001/hg/README.md

 ## Dependencies

 These are left unchanged from the original implementation:

 - The SMT solver Z3 (install via `pip install z3-solver`)
 - `pymysql` used to connect to mySQL (install via `pip install pymysql`)
 - `mysql` used for storing rule datasets (install and run `setup.sql` to load tables)

 ## Usage

-Run `main.py` to see a list of conflicts taken from a filtered series of routines ('TAP rules' by TapChecker terminology) against all given rules.
+Run `python3 main.py hg` to see a list of conflicts taken from a filtered series of routines ('TAP rules' by TapChecker terminology) against all given rules.

 `tapchecker/mainCheck.py` contains the top level solver, modified to report all conflicts (rule violations) for TapChecker's 'Policy Conflict' checker only.
 The relevant code is in `tapchecker/optPolicyCon.py`.

-### Evaluation against Knox
+### Algorithm Adjustments

-Adjustments for evaluation against Knox can be checked out from the `eval-adjustment` branch.
+Adjustments for evaluation against Knox can be run with `python3 main.py hg_adjusted`.
 Currently, Knox only runs routines from a given scene, which corresponds to a specific room in TapChecker's original experiments.
 Within a scene, all trigger conditions are ignored to maximize concurrency and conflict (rule violation) potential.

 Modifications to the routine dataset are in the `knox_rule` table, which can be managed at `knox_table.sql`.
 Note this this pulls from `Data/experiment rules/t_rule.txt`, which has routines and triggers, but not device ID's.
 For checking those (to verify conflicts, for example), consult/launch a subquery against `t_action.txt`.